KimNattanan/cee-final/README.md

 - **Authentication** — Register and sign in with credentials stored in MongoDB; sessions use signed JWTs delivered via HTTP-only cookies.
 - **Solo webcam** — Local camera feed with continuous hand tracking and gesture-based preview images.
+- **Custom gesture recording** — `/record` lets each user create, update, delete, and record their own gesture templates (1-hand, 2-hand, and 2-hand-relate) stored in MongoDB.
 - **Peer video calls** — WebRTC (camera + microphone) with Socket.IO signaling on the same process as the Next.js app; canonical rooms pair two authenticated users.
 - **Gesture sync** — Each caller publishes their chosen preview URL over the signaling channel so the remote participant can reuse the same image when the predicted label matches.